weewx/weewx/docs_src/utilities/weectl-import-config-opt.md

         source_field = datetime
         unit = unix_epoch
     [[[outTemp]]]
-        source_field = temp
+        source_field = T
         unit = degree_C
     [[[outHumidity]]]
-        source_field = humid
+        source_field = H
         unit = percent
     [[[poolTemp]]]
-        source = temp1
+        source = T1
         unit = degree_C
 ```

 !!!
 Note
-    Any WeeWX archive fields that are derived (e.g., `dewpoint`) and for
+    Any WeeWX archive fields that are derived (e.g., `dewpoint`) and for which
-    which there is no field mapping may be calculated during import by use of
+    there is no field mapping may be calculated during import by use of the
-    the [`calc_missing`](#wc_calc_missing) option in the `[WC]` section of
+    [`calc_missing`](#wc_calc_missing) option in the `[WeatherCat]` section of
     the import configuration file.

 !!!
 Note
     The `dateTime` field map entry is a special case.
-Whereas other field
+Whereas other field map
-    map entries may use any WeeWX unit name for a unit supported by the
+    entries may use any WeeWX unit name for a unit supported by the import
-    import source, the `dateTime` field map entry must use the WeeWX unit
+    source, the `dateTime` field map entry must use the WeeWX unit name
-    name `unix_epoch`.
+    `unix_epoch`.

-The example WeatherCat import configuration file located in the
+The example WeatherCat import configuration file located in the `util/import`
-`util/import` directory contains an example field map in the import
+directory contains an example field map.
-configuration file comments.